Dementia: History

 Until the end of the 19th century, dementia was a much broader clinical concept.
 It included mental illness and any type of psychosocial incapacity, including reversible conditions.
-Dementia at this time simply referred to anyone who had lost the ability to reason, and was applied equally to psychosis, "organic" diseases like syphilis that destroy the brain, and to the dementia associated with old age, which was attributed to "hardening of the arteries".
+Dementia at this time simply referred to anyone who had lost the ability to reason, and was applied equally to psychosis, organic brain diseases like neurosyphilis, and to the senile dementia associated with old age.